MichielJacobs/Weeknumber/README.md

 This project will replace the https://github.com/MichielJacobs/Weeknumber project.

 ## Download and install
-Downlaod and install the latest version from: https://github.com/MichielJacobs/weeknumber_mj/releases/
+Download and install the latest version from: https://github.com/MichielJacobs/weeknumber_mj/releases/